RosMarinas/OpenWRT_AutoConfigure/README.md

 # OpenWRT UCI Configuration Assistant

-A smart assistant system for OpenWRT router configuration management based on natural language processing and vector search techniques.
+A smart assistant system for OpenWRT router configuration management based on LLM and RAG.

 ## Project Overview